BrianDorado/final-project-enigma/README.md

 5. Output: As the encrypted letter was typed, the corresponding decrypted letter would light up on the lampboard.

-For example - the current implementation in this code base encrypts the message "Hello" to "BCUTS".
-A user, ensuring he has the same initial set up as the originator would type in "BCUTS" and the word "Hello" would light up on the lampboard.
+For example - the current implementation in this code base encrypts the message "Hello" to "BHHPV".
+A user, ensuring he has the same initial set up as the originator would type in "BHHPV" and the word "Hello" would light up on the lampboard.

-This feature is not yet supported

 # TODO:
-- Decryption
 - Plugboard
 - CLI Interface allowing customiszation of rotors, reflector, interactions with the plugboard and initial position for each rotor
 - File (.txt) encryption